nsmro/comparative_genomics_utils/Microsynteny/README.md

 The following arguments can be used:

-* **-c, --multi_species_file**: output of the MicroSynteny tool, tsv file.
+* **-c, --clusters_id**: output of the MicroSynteny tool, tsv file.
 Contains mapping of block_ids to multi-specie blocks.
 I mostly used the ".clusters" extension.

-* **-b, --blocks**: the synt file, output of the MicroSynteny tool, tsv file.
+* **-b, --block_list**: the synt file, output of the MicroSynteny tool, tsv file.

 * **-s, --species_tree**: Tree where the species PREFIX (as stated in the chrom files) are the leaves.
 Should be in newick format with node names, e.g`(((D:0.723274,F:0.567784)E:0.067192,(B:0.279326,H:0.756049)B:0.807788);`.
 While you *can* build such a tree from scratch, I'd recommend using [NCBI's Taxonomy browser to sketch the tree](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi) and then adjust it with [Mesquite](https://www.mesquiteproject.org/) according to the phylogenetic studies you trust the most.
 Polytomies are allowed.